March 12, 2026 (3mo ago)

 ALTER TABLE users DROP COLUMN last_name;

+Never drop a column in the same deploy that stops using it.
 During a blue-green or rolling deployment, both v1 and v2 run simultaneously.
-The expand-and-contract pattern ensures both versions work with the same database schema at every step.
-Never drop a column in the same deploy that stops using it.
+The expand-and-contract pattern ensures both versions work with the same schema at every step.

-Kubernetes handles zero-downtime deployment beautifully — rolling updates, readiness probes, and preStop hooks are all built in.
-But 82% of container users running Kubernetes doesn't mean 82% of them need it.
-For a single Docker app on one server, the overhead is significant.
+Kubernetes handles zero-downtime deployment well — rolling updates, readiness probes, and preStop hooks are built in.
+But for a single Docker app on one server, the overhead is significant.

-Temps runs a Pingora-based reverse proxy that handles health checks, connection draining, and atomic traffic switching out of the box.
-According to Splunk and Oxford Economics, unplanned downtime costs Global 2000 companies $400 billion per year, and most of that is preventable with proper deployment tooling.
+Temps runs a Pingora-based reverse proxy (Cloudflare's open-source proxy) that handles health checks, connection draining, and atomic traffic switching out of the box.

 Every git push triggers this pipeline automatically: